drewww/prism/docs/source/making-a-roguelike/part8.rst

 our ``Descend`` action, which is similar to ``Die`` but yields a different message.

 Now let's add some code to ``GameLevelState:keypressed``.
 After we figure out which direction the user just pressed we'll add the following.
+Make sure this is checked before the `Move` action is considered.

 .. code:: lua